 Effective June 1, 1900, the Sunbury & Lewistown Railway Company and four other PRR-affiliated railroads merged into a new entity, the Schuylkill & Juniata Railroad Company.
 It was immediately leased to the Pennsy under a 20-year operating agreement.
 Effective April 1, 1902, the Schuylkill & Juniata Railroad Company was merged into the Pennsylvania Railroad Company.

-As of 1945 (CT1000), the line was in the Wilkes-Barre Division, Central Pennsylvania Division, Eastern Region.
+As of 1923 (CT1000), the line was in the Eastern Region, Central Pennsylvania Division, Sunbury Division as the Main Line.

-As of September 26, 1954 (ETT), the line was in the Susquehanna Division, Eastern Region, and was named the Selinsgrove Secondary.
+As of September 26, 1954 (ETT), the line was still in the Eastern Region, Susquehanna Division, as the Selinsgrove Secondary.

 A 1960 Northern Region Susquehanna District track chart shows the track between Maitland and McClure removed as of 1959.